Resources

 Research is fundamental to what we do at Mason Gross School of the Arts.
 As an arts conservatory in a public research university in a diverse region with a robust arts scene, Mason Gross is uniquely positioned to forge new paths in the study and practice of the arts—to create new knowledge about and through the arts in ways that are rigorous, inclusive, exploratory, and engaged.

-• The university’s Office for Research offers support to faculty members seeking funding, as is the Rutgers Foundation.
-Faculty members are welcome to contact the Associate Dean for Academic Affairs to discuss research projects and funding opportunities.
+- The university’s Office for Research offers support to faculty members seeking funding, as is the Rutgers Foundation.
+Faculty members are welcome to contact MGSA’s Director of Research to discuss research projects and funding opportunities.

 Faculty Development and Mentorship